microsoft/vscode-docs/docs/editor/debugging.md

 ![Debug Breakpoints](images/debugging/breakpoints.png)

 The `Reapply All Breakpoints` command sets all breakpoints again to their original location.
 This is helpful if your debug environment is "lazy" and "misplaces" breakpoints in source code that has not yet been executed.
-(For details see below under __Node Debugging: Breakpoint Validation__)

-## Conditional breakpoints

 A powerful VS Code debugging feature is the ability to set conditions either based on expressions or hit counts.
-When you create a new breakpoint, you have the option to **Add Breakpoint** or a **Add Conditional Breakpoint**.
-If you add a conditional breakpoint, you have a dropdown to choose either an **Expression** or **Hit Count** condition.

->**Note:** Not every debugger extension supports conditional breakpoints in which case you won't see the **Add Conditional Breakpoint** action.

-### Expression condition

-The breakpoint will be hit whenever the expression evaluates to `true`.
+- **Expression condition**: The breakpoint will be hit whenever the expression evaluates to `true`.

-### Hit count condition

-The 'hit count condition' controls how many times a breakpoint needs to be hit before it will 'break' execution.
-Whether a 'hit count condition' is respected and how the exact syntax of the expression looks like depends on the debugger extension used.
+- **Hit count**: The 'hit count' controls how many times a breakpoint needs to be hit before it will 'break' execution.
+Whether a 'hit count' is respected and how the exact syntax of the expression looks like depends on the debugger extension used.

+You can add a condition and/or hit count either when creating the breakpoint with the **Add Conditional Breakpoint** action or with the **Edit Breakpoint...** action for existing breakpoints.
+In both cases an inline text box with a drop down menu opens where the expressions can be entered:

 ![HitCount](images/debugging/hitCount.gif)

+If a debugger does not support conditional breakpoints the **Add Conditional Breakpoint** action will be missing.

 ## Function breakpoints